Right To Play in Burundi

 Right To Play is committed to improving both access to and quality of education in Burundi, in alignment with the government’s medium-term transitional education plan (2018-2020).
-In 2018, Right To Play formalized its partnership with the Ministry of Education and Vocational and Professional Training through a memorandum of understanding.
+In 2018, Right To Play formalized its partnership with the Ministry of National Education and Scientific Research through a memorandum of understanding.

 In 2019, Burundi was ranked 185 out of 189 countries and territories on the Human Development Index, a reflection of persistently high levels of poverty and demographic pressures, as well as periodic political unrest and local conflict.
 While overall human development indicators remain low, Burundi has significantly increased access to primary education since 2005 with the introduction of free primary education.
 Gender parity was achieved at the primary level in 2012.
 Nevertheless, significant gaps remain in the equity and quality of education.

-We are working in partnership with the Ministry of Education to integrate active, child-centered, play-based methodologies into teaching practice.
+We are working in partnership with the Ministry of National Education and Scientific Research to integrate active, child-centered, play-based methodologies into teaching practice.
 In 2018, we trained a cadre of 27 ministry master trainers on play-based learning, positive learning environments, and coaching and mentoring.
 We are now supporting these master trainers to roll-out training to teachers, head teachers and district education officers in Bujumbura and Bujumbura Mairie provinces.

 “With Right To Play's monitoring and support model, the barriers between the director and the teachers have been broken; there has been a change in behavior and the mode of collaboration has improved.
 We are no longer feared as there is no visit in a class which is not planned together before and no specific and agreed upon observation that is not jointly prepared.” – Primary school head teacher